qdrant/landing_page/qdrant-landing/content/documentation/tutorials/student-rag-haystack-red-hat-openshift-hc.md

 ```

 The execution might take a while, as the model needs to process all the documents.
 After the process is finished, we
-should have all the documents stored in Qdrant, ready to be searched over and a short summary should be displayed on
+should have all the documents stored in Qdrant, ready for search.
+You should see a short summary of processed documents:
-the standard output:

 ```shell
 {'writer': {'documents_written': 381}}